 Foreign dividends received by a South African resident are subject to normal tax.

-The following foreign dividends are however exempt:
+Exempt foreign dividends:

-- Participation exemption where a person holds at least 10% of the total equity shares and voting rights in the company declaring the foreign dividend: - Where the shareholder is a company and resident in the same country as the other foreign company that paid or declared the foreign dividend: - Dividends received from a Controlled Foreign Company (CFC) that have already been taxed in the hands of the taxpayer when the profits were first made: - A dividend, including an asset distributed in specie, received from a dual listed company.
+- Participation exemption where a person holds at least 10% of the total equity shares and voting rights in the company declaring the foreign dividend; - Where the shareholder is a company and resident in the same country as the other foreign company that paid, or declared the foreign dividend; - Dividends received from a Controlled Foreign Company (CFC) that have already been taxed in the hands of the taxpayer when the profits were first made; - A dividend from a foreign share listed on the JSE, and is not a dividend in specie; - A foreign dividend received by or accrued to a company that is a resident in respect of a foreign share listed on the JSE and is a dividend in specie.